 5.24 Hazardous area installation work performance

-5.25 Hazardous area maintenance work performance
+5.25

 5.26 Hazardous area operations reporting work performance

 Unit Ex 004 – Maintain equipment in explosive atmospheres

 Scope

 This Unit of Competence covers the explosion-protection aspects for maintaining explosion-protected and associated equipment and wiring systems including plant maintenance schemes.
 It requires the ability to develop and manage maintenance programs incorporating strategies for inspections, repair/overhaul/replacement of components and recording of maintenance outcomes.
 This includes the ability to follow a maintenance program, work safely, carry out maintenance to Standards and manufacturer’s instructions and complete the necessary maintenance documentation.